Working in a historical botanic garden

 If you are a qualified garden worker and are interested in doing seasonal work with us you are welcome to apply for advertised positions.
 For further information contact the Head Gardener, Tomas Zicha.

-Recruiting takes place during November.
+Recruiting takes place during December–January.

 Work experience/student placements

-We in some cases offer work experience opportunities for students at gymnasia (aged 16 years +) but not for younger students at compulsory school.
+We do in some cases offer work experience opportunities for students at gymnasia (aged 16 years +) but not for younger students at compulsory school.

 Contact person for gymnasia: Jesper Kårehed.